 All Mustang exhausts have a mid-pipe.
 This is where gases go when they leave the manifold.
 GT mid-pipes are different than V6 mid-pipes.

-o V6 Mustangs: Come stock with a pipe that has a Y-formation (Y-pipe).
+- V6 Mustangs: Come stock with a pipe that has a Y-formation (Y-pipe)

-o Some Aftermarket mid-pipes come in an X-formation and are called X-pipes.
+- Some aftermarket mid-pipes come in an X-formation and are called X-pipes

 The cat-back bolts on behind the catalytic converters.
 The assembly contains the mufflers and the tailpipes.
 This is the final destination of the nasty gases from your engine.

-You may have seen the term “axleback” mentioned in your research about exhaust.
+You may have seen the term “axleback” mentioned in your research about exhaust systems.
 Axleback systems are still the last piece of the exhaust system.
 They differ from a catback because they bolt up behind the mufflers.